Stanford-AUV/Config/README.md

 3. Create & move the necessary folders so your folder structure is as follows:

-4. Build the image: sudo docker run -it --device /dev/i2c-7 -v path/to/local/SAUV/folder:/SAUV selenasun1618/ros2_humble:latest
+4. Build the image: ```sudo docker run -it --device /dev/i2c-7 -v path/to/local/SAUV/folder:/SAUV selenasun1618/ros2_humble:latest```

-You need the `--device` flag to access the i2c bus for the IMU.
+    Note: You need the `--device` flag to access the i2c bus for the IMU.

 # Usage